How to Find Broken Links in Excel (4 Quick Methods)

 Use Edit Links Command to Find and Fix Broken Links in Excel

-Under the Status tab, you’ll find the statutes of the workbooks.
-The first two are OK means the corresponding workbooks are not open right now but the sales data from those workbooks are valid.
+Under the Status tab, you’ll find the statuses of the workbooks.
+The first two are OK, meaning the corresponding workbooks are not open right now but the sales data from those workbooks are valid.

-If the status if ‘Source is open’ then it means that the corresponding workbook is active and open right now unlike the previous ones.
+If the status is ‘Source is open’ then it means that the corresponding workbook is active and open right now.

 Use Edit Links Command to Find and Fix Broken Links in Excel

-But let’s think of a scenario one of the workbooks is broken.
-It’s because the name of the ‘February Sales.xlsx’ has been changed to ‘Feb_Sales.xlsx’.
-That’s why the status of this workbook is showing ‘Error: Source not found’.
+But suppose one of the linked workbooks is broken, because the name of the file ‘February Sales.xlsx’ has been changed to ‘Feb_Sales.xlsx’.
+The status of this workbook shows ‘Error: Source not found’.

 Use Edit Links Command to Find and Fix Broken Links in Excel